 JEDI

-John & Alicia are convinced that the future of law will be shaped increasingly by science, technology, and big data.
-It is important that this is driven by a desire for just results and that the agenda is not co-opted by the defense bar.
+The future of law will be shaped increasingly by science, technology, and big data.
+It is important that this is driven by a desire for just results and that the agenda is not co-opted by the powerful actors.

-We all know what happens when we fall behind.
-The Chamber’s push for tort reform, and its significant investment in misinformation, led to tort reform that limits our client’s ability to obtain a just result, even today.
+We all know what happens when corporations drive the agenda.
+The Chamber’s push for tort reform in past decades, and its significant investment in misinformation, led to laws that limit access to justice and prevented people from recovering from the harm they and their loves ones suffered.

-Now, there is a new battle field.
+Now, there is a new battlefield.
 Indeed, there is a new arms race.
 Defense firms are funding jury research with an eye towards producing papers that will convince judges and legislatures to limit trials, limit juries, and in general, advantage corporations.
+They are ignoring the science of juries.
 Defense firms are also hiring PhDs and social scientists at a startling pace in an effort to use big data to their advantage.

-First, we must fund academic research.
+We must fund academic research.
 It is critical that the research done on juries is impartial and fair.
 All the leading juror researchers agree that jury trials are effective.
 They agree that jurors work hard.
-They agree that jurors, and juries, can resolve cases fairly and even-handledly.
+They agree that jurors, and juries, can resolve cases fairly and even-handedly.
 But they also agree that this can happen most effectively when we have the right jury selection rules in place, when we have clear jury instructions, and when the rules of evidence function appropriately.

 This work has already born fruit.
 An early collaboration with ASU, Cornell, and Stanford produced a paper in which John Campbell was a co-author and lead study designer.
 That paper was heavily relied upon to revise jury selection rules in Arizona, favoring questionnaires, meaningful voir dire, and disfavoring judicial rehabilitation of jurors.